xsherryhe/todo-list/NOTES.md

 //-ChecklistItemsList: Listable with item type of ChecklistItem

-//-TodoItem: id, title, description, dueDate, notes, belongable to project id, prioritizable, statusable, updatable, collectionable with checklistItems
+//-TodoItem: id, title, description, dueDate, notes, belongable to project id, belongUpdatable for project, prioritizable, statusable, updatable, collectionable with checklistItems
-  -belongChangeable

 //TodoItemsList: Listable with item type of TodoItem